danhbuidcn/sql_tutorial/README.md

 - **Infrastructure as Code (IaC)**: Using Terraform and Ansible for managing infrastructure.
 - **Monitoring and Logging**: Tools like Prometheus, Grafana, and ELK Stack for monitoring application performance and logging.
 - **CI/CD Best Practices**: Implementing effective CI/CD pipelines.

-## <a id="developer-tools-section"></a>🔧 Developer Tools

-Explore essential developer tools and practices:

-- **IDE and Editors**: Detailed usage and tips for popular IDEs and editors.
-- **Version Control**: Advanced Git techniques, branching strategies, and code reviews.
-- **Task Management**: Effective use of task management tools for project organization.

 ## <a id="documentation-section"></a>📄 Documentation